VexiDev/QuoteBot/README.md

 ## Info

-> Use this bot to save quotes from your friends or any user, using simple and straightforward commands.
+> Use this bot to save quotes from your friends or any user in your server, using simple and straightforward commands.

-> The bot stores all of your quotes into the cloud and makes backup everday at midnight.
+> The bot stores all of your quotes into the cloud and you can see them at any time

+> use q!help for a list of all available commands on quotebot

 ## Add the Bot

 > If you don't want to figure out how to host QuoteBot yourself you can always use the version I host.
 This version will get updates sooner and more consistently then this github.
 > if you are in a server that has QuoteBot already running you can use the q!invite command to get the link

   if not